 It is not likely that there is an immediate need to be concerned about the health effects of mercury.
 Fish advisories are issued as a precaution.
 However, you should consult your doctor if you are concerned.

 Doctors recommend fish as an important, low fat source of protein, but where mercury is present in those fish, it is important that certain people know the rules when eating fish caught from waters under mercury health advisories.
 The fact that mercury is found in fish from some Louisiana waters does not mean you have to quit eating fish.
 But if you eat large amounts of fish which contain mercury over a long period of time, you might experience health problems.
 There are no special cleaning or cooking methods that will take mercury out of fish.
 But there are some things you can do to reduce your health risks:

 Call 1-888-293-7020, toll-free, for more facts about mercury in fish and to request a current list of mercury advisories issued for Louisiana waters.

-For information on the US Environmental Protaction Agency's (EPA) Fish Advisory Program including the March 2004 Federal Advisory for women who might become pregnant, women who are pregnant, nursing mothers and young children, go to www.epa.gov/ost/fish/
+For information on the US Environmental Protection Agency's (EPA) and Food and Drug Administration’s (FDA)federal advisory for women of childbearing age, pregnant women, nursing mothers and young children, go to https://www.epa.gov/choose-fish-and-shellfish-wisely